dev-timm/prio-butler/README.md

 #### Layout

 To achieve an easy and effortless overview of the interface, there are line spaces added intentionally between sections.
-This helps the user to digest larger amounts of text information better and therefore increases the overall user experience.
+This helps the user to digest larger amounts of textual information better and, therefore, increases the overall user experience.

 #### Colors